What’s the difference between the freelance writers who are earning a living, and the freelance writers who aren’t?

 367 of the 1302 freelancers surveyed fall into this group

-The full report on this survey compares the answers of these three groups in detail and looks at the overall trends the freelancers reported.
+The full report of the freelance writers survey compares the answers of these three groups in detail and looks at the overall trends the freelancers reported.
 This post is just to give you the key takeaways on how high earners differ from low earners.

 So here are the major differences between the writers earning over $45 per hour and the writers earning less than $15 per hour: